Code-Institute-Submissions/Corona-Invaders/README.md

 **Features**

-* Game Menu buttons
+* Game Menu buttons.
 The game menu reveals itself with two colourful menu buttons.
 When the user selects the "start Corona Invaders" and "how to play" button you notice a hover glow effect.
 When you get redirected to the Corona Invaders game page & how to play page, you can leave this page by pressing the EXIT button.
 The hover glow effect buttons were styled with the css code.

-* Counting the score and see the result when you win or lose.
+* Scoreboard and result

-* Audio and music from the website [classing gaming][a]

-Exciting Space Invaders music in the background when you play the game.
-Space Invaders sounds when you succesfully [hit the Corona Invaders][b] with your laser, when [YOU WIN][c] the game and when its [GAME OVER][d].
+* Audio and music from the website: [classing gaming.][a]
+You hear exciting Space Invaders music in the background when you play the game and Space Invaders sounds when you succesfully [hit the Corona Invaders][b] with your laser, when [YOU WIN][c] the game and when its [GAME OVER][d].

 **Testing**